awslabs/aws-encryption-sdk-specification/tenets.md

 An example of "hard to misuse" is gas and water pipes.
 In the US they have opposite threading.
-This make is very difficult to connect a gas line to water line accidentally.
+This makes it very difficult to connect a gas line to a water line accidentally.

 The AWS Encryption SDK (ESDK) SHOULD be [easy to use](#Easy-to-use) but SHOULD NOT easily go together unsafely.